 Clinical sites need to be appropriate for the student's learning needs.
 Beginning students may benefit from clinical sites that have extra examination rooms to allow students to spend more time with patients.
 Consider the type of practice (primary care versus specialty care) and the geographical location (urban versus rural) when selecting clinical sites.
-Travel time to and from sites does not count as clinical time, so distance from your home might be a consideration as well.
+Travel time to and from sites does not count as clinical time.
+Students should be prepared for the possibility of necessary travel to clinical sites depending on availability.

 FNP/AGNP Programs-Primary care family medicine and general internal medicine practices are the most appropriate sites for beginning students.
 The minimum hours for the program are 750 hours.
 The student may do more hours but not less 590 hours must be in a Primary Care site.
-Students are expected to complete their first 360 hours of clinical in a primary care site.
+Students are expected to complete their first three semesters of clinical in a primary care site.
 Primary care sites may include urgent care, pediatrics, and geriatric care.
 Emergency care sites are considered primary care in certain situations.

-FNP/AGNP Programs-Specialty care rotations are optional rotations in the year of the FNP/AGPCNP programs.
+FNP/AGNP Programs-Specialty care rotations are optional rotations in the final year of the FNP/AGPCNP programs.
 Specialty rotations are limited to 80 hours per semester in the final fall and final spring semesters of the program.
 Choosing a specialty rotation is optional.
 Specialty rotations are limited to outpatient clinics and can include rotations in cardiology, orthopedics/sports medicine, dermatology, geriatrics, palliative care, pain management, wound care, and pulmonology.
 Students should not enter a hospital setting during their specialty rotation.
 Inpatient settings are not appropriate for specialty rotations.
 Students may enter long-term care facilities for a geriatric rotation.
 Specialty rotations should not be observational and are intended to be hands-on learning experiences.
 Specialty rotations may require additional content preparation prior to the clinical experience.
-Additional learning modules prepared by BCU clinical faculty will be emailed to the student once a specialty site is confirmed when available.
+Additional learning modules prepared by BCU clinical faculty may be emailed to the student once a specialty site is confirmed when available.